"The scientist is not a person who gives the right answers, he's the oen who asks the right questions."

 Oxide Surfaces.
 Explore the fundamentals of why certain types of oxide surfaces form, others do not, so we can start to design them for applications ranging from microelectronics through catalysis.

 Nanoparticles and Nanoplasmonics.
 Understand what nanoparticles can be used to detect single molecules, why this works as well as how to make them better.
+Create thermodynamic and kinetic models on nanoparticle growth to better understand how to control nanoparticle size and morphology.

 Corrosion.
 Corrosion is the deterioration of a material, usually a metal, and/or its properties due to chemical reactions with the environment.
 It affects the longevity in applications ranging from gas transmission pipelines to DoD/ONR warfighters and warships.
 The total cost of corrosion in the United States was $276 Billion in 1998, about 3.15% of GDP.
 A number of openings are available.